 - 2 cups vegan “buttermilk” (instructions in step 2)

-- 2 heaping Tbsp. natural creamy or chunky peanut butter optional toppings
+- 2 heaping tablespoon natural creamy or chunky peanut butter

 Suggested Toppings (optional)